pwbrown/cli-tool-creator/README.md

 }
 ```

 So we have a title to our menu, but it doesn't do anything.
-Now we start adding our list of options each with its own title:
+Now we start adding our list of options each with its own title:  **NOTE: If options are not provided the program will error and end execution.**

 ```Javascript
 model:{